Jose134/osuThumb/README.md

     default: (255, 255, 255, 255)
   - font-size: Font's size.
     default: (taken from default font)
+  - position-type: Indicates how to handle the x and y numbers of the rect, can be either pixels (x and y will be multiplied by 1) or canvasmult (x and y will be multiplied by canvas' width and height)
+    default: pixels

 **rectangle:**
   - canvas-relative: Can be either true or false, this will make the rect relative to the canvas.